 - The difference between datacenter vs residential vs mobile IPs

 - To test or not to test?
-This is the question
+That is the question

 - How to test your residential proxies

-- Why using MaxMind instead of other IP services?
+- Why use MaxMind instead of other IP services?

 - 5 steps to test your residential proxy IPs